Presenting Winding Up Petitions

 Advertisement of a Winding Up Petition

 The advertisement of a winding up petition can damage a company.
 A company only has 10 days from the date of the winding up petition to prevent the winding up being advertised.
-We can assist in delaying the advertisement of the petition to allow time to enter into negotiations with creditors as banks will trawl the legal press and freeze any company’s bank accounts having had winding up petitions presented against them.
-The banks also call in overdrafts as a result, damaging a company’s financial position even further.
+We can assist in delaying the advertisement of the petition to allow time to enter into negotiations with creditors as banks will trawl the legal press and freeze any company’s bank accounts having winding up petitions presented against them.
+The banks also call in overdrafts; as a result, damaging a company’s financial position even further.